abdes/asap_app_imgui/doc/01-getting-started/devenv.rst

   about this can be found `here <https://code.visualstudio.com/docs/remote/containers>`_.

-When developing for multiple platforms including Windows, Linux and Mac OS X, a combination of both models becomes quite important so that the development can hapen locally for Windows, while the Linux version for example is done inside a container.
+When developing for multiple platforms including Windows, Linux and Mac OS X, a combination of both models becomes quite important so that the development can happen locally for Windows, while the Linux version for example is done inside a container.
 This is much lighter weight than using full-blown Virtual Machines and much faster to setup.